Taylor Eighmy

 Thomas Taylor Eighmy is an American engineer and academic administrator serving as the sixth president of the University of Texas at San Antonio.
+Effective February 2025, he will also serve as the acting president of UT Health San Antonio.

 Education

 Eighmy graduated from Tufts University in 1980 with a B.S. in biology.
 He earned a M.S. in civil engineering in 1983 and a Ph.D. in environmental engineering in 1986, both from the University of New Hampshire.

 Career

 Eighmy served as the vice president for research at the University of New Hampshire from 2006 to 2009, when he took the same position at Texas Tech University.
 From 2012 to 2017, he served as the vice chancellor of research and engagement at the University of Tennessee.
 In that position, he helped establish the University of Tennessee's Institute for Advanced Composites Manufacturing Innovation, a public–private partnership supported by the United States Department of Energy.
 He also established the university's Office of Undergraduate Research.

 Eighmy was named the sole finalist for the presidency of UTSA in June 2017.
 His presidency began on September 1, 2017; the formal inauguration was on March 20, 2018.
 He also serves as a member of UTSA's faculty with appointments in the department of civil and environmental engineering, and the department of environmental science and ecology.